Step 1 – Requirements

 Letters of Recommendation: Three required, preferably from instructors and advisors who are familiar with the applicant’s recent work.

 Applications are accepted for the Fall semester only.
 Students who submit their application credentials by December 15 will receive preferential consideration.
-All applications and transcripts must be received by the Office of Admissions and Records no later than February 1 for consideration for the following academic year.
-We also need to receive your Personal Statement and Letters of Recommendation by this date for you to receive full consideration.
+All applications materials, including transcripts, Personal Statement and Letters of Recommendations, must be received by the Office of Admissions and Records no later than February 1 for consideration for the following academic year.